kdowswell/kdowswell.github.io/_drafts/protocol-buffers-using-grpc-web-with-asp-net-core-3-1-and-angular-9.md

 comments: true

 ---
-I'm going to be creating an Angular 9 app on Windows 10 using gPRC-Web to communicate to gRPC endpoints hosted in a ASP.NET Core 3.1 API.
+I'm going to be creating an Angular 9 app on Windows 10 using gPRC-Web to communicate to gRPC endpoints hosted in an ASP.NET Core 3.1 API.

 gRPC-Web allows you to have a contract between your client web app and a gRPC backend service.
 For more see [https://grpc.io/blog/grpc-web-ga/](https://grpc.io/blog/grpc-web-ga/ "https://grpc.io/blog/grpc-web-ga/")